muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 After some search i found a way to get a reverse shell.
 First we activate All In One SEO Pack after that we edit file.
 I used https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php .
-But if we just paste this reverse shell into the plugin it says Invalid Header so we change it like this:
+But if we just paste this reverse shell into the plugin it says Invalid Header.
+So we change it like this: